awslabs/aws-c-common/README.md

 #### Log Subjects & Error Codes
 The logging & error handling infrastructure is designed to support multiple libraries.
 For this to work, AWS maintained libraries have pre-slotted log subjects & error codes for each library.
-The currently allocated error ranges are:
+The currently allocated ranges are:

 | Range | Library Name |
 | --- | --- |